balancer/docs-v3/docs/concepts/router/technical.md

 The vault enforces that any call to `quote` is performed as a `staticcall` made in an offchain `eth_call`.
 Inside of the `quote` context, the Router is allowed to perform any set of complex actions without settling debt.

-## Trusted Routers

-A Trusted Router has access to the allowances users have granted the Vault.
-This allows for a reduction in the number of token transfers for each operation from user -> Router -> Vault to user -> Vault.
-While any smart contract can work as a Router and settle debt via `vault.settle`, Trusted Routers can settle debt via `vault.retrieve`.